technology-toolbox/website/content/blog/jjameson/2012/02/28/filter-elmah-email-messages-to-avoid-getting-spammed-by-hackers.md

 file or on a specific page.
 [If your website currently does this, I really hope you know what you are doing.]

-You can quickly check this by specifying a "?&lt;script&gt;" query string when requesting a page.
+You can quickly check this by specifying a "`?<script>`" query string when requesting a page.
 Assuming the default (i.e. secure) configuration, an **HttpRequestValidationException** will occur, and -- assuming the ELMAH **ErrorMailModule** is configured -- the exception will trigger an email to the